skiano/genz/README.md

 # edison

-A server-first approach to js apps
+A streaming-first approach to SSR in Node apps.

 _NOTE: this is VERY exprimental and not ready for use_